 Who Were the Kumeyaay?

-When I was scanning over these bushes, I recalled how the original inhabitants of this area, the Kumeyaay, utilize this plant.
+When I was scanning over these bushes, I recalled how the original inhabitants of this area, the Kumeyaay, utilized this plant.

-The Kumeyaay, which translates to ‘those who face water from a cliff,’ would harvest the lemonade berry bushes (Rhus integrifolia) to be used as a remedy for colds, coughs as well as to help ease the pain of childbirth.
+The Kumeyaay, which translates to ‘those who face water from a cliff,’ would harvest the lemonade berry bushes (Rhus integrifolia) to be used as a remedy for colds and coughs to help ease the pain of childbirth.